-Parents/carers are sent an annual letter (in the autumn term) inviting them to a coffee morning where the school's SEN policy and procedures are outlined.
+Parents/carers are sent an annual letter (in the autumn term) inviting them to a coffee morning where the school's SEND policy and procedures are outlined.
 This is also an opportunity for parents to ask any questions that they must key staff members.
-Subsequent to this parents/carers are invited to a meeting with the SENCo to discuss any issues or concerns.
-Parent/carers are then updated regularly should their child's SEN status be changed.
+Subsequent to this, parents/carers are invited to a meeting with the SENCo to discuss any issues or concerns.
+Parent/carers are then updated regularly should their child's SEND status be changed.
 Parents/carers will also be kept informed through liaison with the class teacher informally, and at Parents Evenings when advice and support in helping their child at home can be given.
-Parent/carers will be involved in review process of provision and any comments will be considered.
-Parents/carers are invited to a termly 1:1 review and half-termly parents' forums, in addition to the coffee morning, to discuss the progress and SEN of their child.
+Parent/carers are invited to a termly 1:1 review and half-termly parents' forums, in addition to the coffee morning, to discuss the progress and SEND of their child.